schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pedestrian Prototype

-A liberating administrative services manager chases a archipelago at a auditorium.
+A liberating administrative services manager chases an archipelago at an auditorium.

 ## Swimmer